How does Rest Less make money

 On a walking holiday to Liguria, you can savour the sun-soaked landscape and sample some of the old Roman roads along the many walking trails to choose from.

-The Alpine Trail is by far one of the most beautiful trails in Europe and promises an experience rich in flora, fauna, mountains, and history.
-Though, if you don’t fancy this trail, there are 166 others to try!
+The Alpine Trail is one of the most beautiful trails in Europe and promises an experience rich in flora, fauna, mountains, and history.
+Though if you don’t fancy this trail, there are hundreds of others to try.

-Liguria is also known for its delicious cuisine, which is based on fresh seafood, locally grown produce, and traditional recipes passed down through generations.
-Liguria is particularly famous for its pesto sauce, which is made with basil, pine nuts, garlic, and olive oil, and is often served with pasta or on crusty bread.
+Liguria is also known for its delicious cuisine, based on fresh seafood, locally grown produce, and traditional recipes passed down through generations.
+Liguria is particularly famous for its pesto sauce, made with basil, pine nuts, garlic, and olive oil, and is often served with pasta or on crusty bread.

-You’ll also find plenty of historic and cultural landmarks here, such as the Palazzi dei Rolli in Genoa, which is a series of magnificent palaces that were once home to the city’s wealthiest families.
+You’ll also find plenty of historic and cultural landmarks here, such as the Palazzi dei Rolli in Genoa, which is a series of magnificent palaces once home to the city’s wealthiest families.

-Those who enjoy a challenge will be glad to know that this beautiful mountain is walkable (and the oldest person to climb it so far was 88 years old)!
+Those who enjoy a challenge will be glad to know that this impressive mountain is walkable, and the oldest person to climb it so far was 88 years old.

 The mountain is made up of three distinct volcanic cones: Kibo, Mawenzi, and Shira.
-Kibo is the highest peak and is the only one that’s dormant rather than extinct.
-It is also the most popular route for climbers to reach the summit.
+Kibo is the highest peak (making it the ultimate destination for climbers) and is the only one that’s dormant rather than extinct.

-There are several routes to the summit, each with its own level of difficulty and scenery.
-The most popular routes are Marangu, Machame, Lemosho, and Rongai.
-Climbers can also choose to take longer or shorter routes to suit their experience and fitness levels.
+There are several routes to the summit, of varying difficulty levels, lengths, and scenery.
+The most popular routes are Marangu, Machame, Lemosho, and Rongai, with many arguing that Lemosho is the most beautiful.

 While climbing Kilimanjaro, climbers pass through several distinct ecological zones, ranging from the tropical rainforest to the alpine desert.
-The climb itself is considered a non-technical hike, but it can still be challenging due to the high altitude, steep inclines, and rugged terrain.
+The climb itself is considered non-technical, but can still be challenging due to the high altitude, steep inclines, and rugged terrain.

 Reaching the summit of Mount Kilimanjaro is a significant achievement, and climbers are rewarded with amazing views of the surrounding landscapes and the feeling of standing on the roof of Africa.
-The climb typically takes between five and nine days, depending on the route and the climber’s pace.
+The climb typically takes five to nine days, depending on the route and the climber’s pace.

 Do you fancy doing an incredible 84-mile coast-to-coast hike right here in the UK?

-Hadrian’s Wall used to be a defensive fort used to guard the Roman Empire, but today people challenge themselves to walk along the wall’s path, taking in the history and stunning natural beauty that surrounds it.
+Hadrian’s Wall was a defensive fortification used to guard the Roman Empire, but today people challenge themselves to walk along its path, taking in the history and stunning natural beauty that surrounds it.

 The route starts in Wallsend, near Newcastle upon Tyne, and ends in Bowness-on-Solway in Cumbria.
 It offers a unique opportunity to explore beautiful landscapes and delve deeper into the fascinating history of northern England.